-- Germany: There is non-compliance with Article 20 in Germany as the tax administration, in some cases, rejects claims without asking for additional information (i.e. there is an automatic process of rejecting claims that are considered to not meet certain criteria without giving the taxpayer a chance to provide additional information in support of the claim).4 - Italy/Latvia/the Netherlands/Poland/Spain: There is non-compliance with Article 23(1) in all of these Member States as there is no requirement within domestic tax legislation or published guidance for the tax administration to provide reasons for the rejection of a claim.
-Whilst a right to be given reasons for a decision is set out under general legal provisions/principles in all of these Member States, save for Latvia, reasons are not provided as a matter of tax administration practice in all of these Member States. - Germany: There is non-compliance with Article 24 as the procedure for recovering amounts paid as a result of a fraudulent claim is not in the domestic legislation, nor has a consistent tax administration process been identified. - Portugal/Spain: There is non-compliance with Article 25 as there is no provision in the domestic legislation for corrections to previous claims to be taken into account, nor has a tax administration process been identified. - Romania: There is non-compliance with Article 26 as Article 26(2) has not been implemented in domestic law and, in practice, claims for interest are often rejected by the tax administration.
+- Germany: there is non-compliance with Article 20 in Germany as the tax authorities in some cases reject claims without asking for additional information, i.e. there is an automatic process of rejecting claims that are considered to not meet certain criteria without giving the taxpayer a chance to provide additional information in support of the claim. - Italy/Latvia/the Netherlands/Poland/Spain: there is non-compliance with Article 23(1) in all of these Member States as there is no requirement within domestic tax legislation or published guidance for the tax authority to provide reasons for the rejection of a claim.
+Whilst a right to be given reasons for a decision is set out under general legal provisions/principles in all of these Member States save for Latvia, we have identified that reasons are not provided as a matter of tax authority practice in all of these Member States. - Germany: there is non-compliance with Article 24 as the procedure for recovering amounts paid as a result of a fraudulent claim is not in the domestic legislation, nor has a consistent tax authority process been identified. - Portugal/Spain: there is non-compliance with Article 25 as there is no provision in the domestic legislation for corrections to previous claims to be taken into account, nor has a tax authority process been identified. - Romania: there is non-compliance with Article 26 as Article 26(2) has not been implemented in domestic law and, in practice, claims for interest are often rejected by the tax authority.